John Mese: Television

 Mese was featured alongside Mark Harmon and Frederic Lehne in a Lili Fini Zanuck-directed production called "We Have Cleared the Tower," in which Mese played the role of Donn Eisele of the Apollo 7 mission; Harmon played Wally Schirra, and Lehne played Walt Cunningham.
 Mese was a cast member for Episode 1 ("Can We Do This?") and Episode 3 ("We Have Cleared The Tower") of From the Earth to the Moon (1998).
 His "first big job" for television was in 1992 as the love interest of Marlee Matlin on Reasonable Doubts.
 Prior to that, his TV roles (on shows like The Fanelli Boys, Matlock, and Northern Exposure) were relatively minor.
+He was "the Congo Man" in a Budweiser Beer commercial narrated by Sarah Jessica Parker (in character as Carrie Bradshaw).
 In 2000, Mese played Sheriff Phil Adderly on Chimera (The X-Files), one of the "Monster of the Week" episodes in the seventh season of The X Files.
+He played the baseball coach, in season 2 episode 10 of Ghost Whisperer.

 Writing

-Mese and his wife, Dawn Kelsey, are the authors of a children's book series called Flippy and Friends, which includes board books, paperback, and hardcover books.
+Mese and his wife, Dawn Kelsey, are the authors of a children's book series called Flippy and Friends.
+The idea started in 2002; Mese and Kelsey worked with illustrator Chanler Holden and her husband, Major Mittendorf.

 In 2017, Mese penned an editorial for the entertainment section of Purple Clover; this was an autobiographical sketch about boyhood fantasy, titled "My First Playboy."